ch-stark/blog1506/acm/README2.md

 ## Conclusion

-In this blog we have shown how tools from the RHACM toolbox can be used together to build non-trivial open hybrid cloud architectures with higher levels of availability and scaleability than what is possible with a multi-cloud architecture.
-This in turn is underpinned by an extensible multi-tenant operating model that forms the basis of a cluster landing zone allowing multiple teams to securely access, operatate and deploy resources across clouds in a frictionless manner.
+In this blog we have shown how tools from the RHACM toolbox can be used together to build non-trivial open hybrid cloud architectures with higher levels of availability and scalability than what is possible with a multi-cloud architecture.
+This in turn is underpinned by an extensible multi-tenant operating model that forms the basis of a cluster landing zone allowing multiple teams to securely access, operate and deploy resources across clouds in a frictionless manner.